grab/engineering-blog/_posts/2024-10-30-reduced-memory-cpu-usage-grabx-sdk.md

 ## Conclusion

 In summary, we identified ways to optimise CPU and memory usage in the GrabX SDK.
 Our analysis revealed that frequent high resource consumption hindered the wider adoption of GrabX.
 We proposed a series of modifications, including partitioning data by service and creating separate JSON files for each configuration.

-After benchmarking the proposed solution with a variety of configuration data sizes, we found that the solution has the potential to reduce memory utilisation up to 70% and decrease the maximum CPU utilisation by more than 50%.
+After benchmarking the proposed solution with a variety of configuration data sizes, we found that the solution has the potential to reduce memory utilisation by up to 70% and decrease the maximum CPU utilisation by more than 50%.
 These improvements significantly enhance the performance and scalability of the GrabX SDK.

 <div class="post-image-section"><figure>
   <img src="/img/reduced-memory-cpu-usage-grabx-sdk/bar-charts-before-after.png" alt="" style="width:80%"><figcaption align="middle">Figure 5.
 Bar charts showcasing memory(MB) & CPU(%) utilisation for Service A before and after using the discussed solution.</figcaption>